Welcome to The Happy Homeowner!

 What is this blog all about?

-Born out of a desire to hold myself accountable with my finances, I began The Happy Homeowner as a way to chronicle my struggles and triumphs with money.
+Born out of Jen’s desire to hold herself accountable with her finances, she began The Happy Homeowner as a way to chronicle her struggles and triumphs with money.

-Although I’m based in the United States, I write for a global audience.
+Although we’re based in the United States, we write for a global audience.

-While my blog had its original roots in all things personal finance, I decided to branch out in an effort to inspire others in a broader way.
-Now, you’ll find more information about my passions, interests, and random musings including DIY projects (that won’t bust your wallet or leave you in tears–ain’t nobody a fan of Pinterest Fails), fitness, and various creative pursuits.
+While this blog had its original roots in all things personal finance, it’s branched out in an effort to inspire others in a broader way.
+Now, you’ll find more information about DIY projects, home renovations, fitness, wellness, nutrition, travel, and everything in between.

-Above all, my mission is to inspire other to live a happy, healthy, balanced lifestyle that’s also financially sound.
+Above all, our mission is to inspire other to live a happy, healthy, balanced lifestyle that’s also financially sound.

 I want to know more!